 Kylie Jenner Was Literally Missing From The Kardashian Christmas Card & People Are Pissed

-Everyone thought Kylie Jenner was going to make her big pregnancy reveal on the Christmas card, but that didn’t happen.
-Fans were pretty angry about the Christmas card letdown.
-See their tweets!
+Everyone thought Kylie Jenner was going to reveal her pregnancy on the Christmas card, but that didn’t happen.
+Fans were really angry about the Christmas card letdown.
+See the tweets!

 The world waited 25 days for the final Kardashian-Jenner Christmas card in hopes of Kylie Jenner revealing her pregnancy.
 The 20-year-old has been in hiding since news broke that she was expecting in Sept.
 2017.
 Kylie has yet to publicly confirm her pregnancy, so fans believed she’d make her baby bump debut on the Christmas card.
 Kylie and her brother, Rob Kardashian, 30, were the only family members not featured in the card this year.
 Kylie’s pregnancy continues to be the biggest mystery of 2017.